HermesHeraios/CD-List-Classical-Chronological-/README.md

 R Schumann:

-Robert may have been this guy married to some chick with a far more goodly supply of PC points--as though ANY.... and may have had a slightly flexible relationship with reality, his mail always overflowing with musics delivered him by spirits, but of all the composers of a morose and creepy age, he was ironically perhaps the only one not to be completely bat-shit.
+Robert may have been this guy married to some chick with a far more goodly supply of PC points--as though ANY.... [of these fucking white people deserve that....
+As though emptiness deserves something good.... *Ah*....] and may have had a slightly flexible relationship with reality, his mail always overflowing with musics delivered him by spirits, but of all the composers of a morose and creepy age, he was ironically perhaps the only one not to be completely bat-shit.
 On July 28, 1856, he transitioned into being a spirit himself.

 Robert Schumann Quote: I can explain this crazy world, ironically, I guess.
 Like I'm crazy and they're not, they out there in Germany, right....
 Anyway: